Vibe-with-AI/ai-sdlc/.github/PYPI_SETUP.md

 ## Troubleshooting

+### Duplicate Release Detected

+If you see "Skipping release" messages:

+1. **Check if this is intentional**: The version may already be successfully released
+2. **Verify PyPI**: Check https://pypi.org/project/ai-sdlc/ for the version
+3. **Verify GitHub**: Check the releases page for the GitHub release
+4. **If you need to re-release**: Increment the version number and create a new tag

 ### PyPI Publishing Fails

 1. Check that trusted publishing is configured correctly on PyPI
 2. Verify the GitHub environment name matches (`release`)
 3. Ensure the workflow name matches (`release.yml`)
 4. Check that the repository owner/name are correct
+5. **Version conflict**: Ensure the version doesn't already exist on PyPI

 ### Tests Fail